Spanish conquest of Honduras: Francisco Hernández de Córdoba's expedition from Nicaragua, 1524

 Pedrarias Dávila, who had established himself in Castillo del Oro, sent his deputy Francisco Hernández de Córdoba into Nicaragua to extend his authority over that region.
 While there, Hernández de Córdoba received news of a new Spanish presence to the north.
 Gil González Dávila was in the Olancho Valley when he received word that Hernández de Córdoba was somewhere nearby.
 Hernández de Córdoba sent out an advance party led by Gabriel de Rojas, who González Dávila received in peace.
 González instructed Rojas that neither Pedrarias Dávila nor Hernández de Córdoba had any rights over the territory, and that González would not permit them to take any action there.
 Rojas reported back to Hernández de Córdoba, who immediately dispatched soldiers from Nicaragua under the command of Hernando de Soto to capture González Dávila.
 The forces of González Dávila clashed with those of Soto at Toreba in Olancho; the exact site of the battle is unknown but was probably close to the modern settlement of Silca.
-Hernando de Soto camped at Toreba, where González Dávila caught him by surprise with a night-time assault supported by cavalry, crossbowmen and arquebusiers.
-A number of Soto's men were killed in the fighting that followed, until González sued for peace, giving González time for reinforcements to arrive, at which time González launched a renewed assault.
-González Dávila succeeded in capturing Soto, along with 130,000 pesos.
-Although he had won the day, González was aware that Hernández de Córdoba was unlikely to let matters rest, and he also received news that Cristóbal de Olid had arrived on the north coast.
+Hernando de Soto was camped at Toreba, when González Dávila caught him by surprise with a night-time assault supported by cavalry, crossbowmen and arquebusiers.
+A number of Soto's men were killed in the fighting that followed.
+To give himself time for reinforcements to arrive, González Dávila sued for peace.
+He then launched a renewed assault, in which he succeeded in capturing de Soto, along with 130,000 pesos.
+Although he had won the day, González was aware that Hernández de Córdoba, de Soto's commander, was unlikely to let matters rest; and he also received news that Cristóbal de Olid had arrived on the north coast.
 Not wishing to be surrounded by hostile Spanish rivals, González set Soto free and rushed north with ten horsemen and twenty infantry.